rajeshgandholi/python/README.md

     #  readlines(): this method return the list of strings of all the lines in the file

     Acronyms.py is the best example to display the read and write functionality of a file

+File Manipulation:
+    Python has several built-in modules for handling files: os, shutil, and pathlib

+    os module has useful methods in it, few of them are as below: os.scandir() --> this helps to scan a particular directory and return the content available in it os.path.isfile() --> this helps to define is the scanned content is a file or not os.path.isdir() --> this helps to define is the scanned content is a directory or not os.path.join() --> this helps to join to two strings by auto filling the / to create a proper path string os.rename()  --> this helps to rename a file and also move a file to new path